-The efficiency gains of circuits over trees is found in the capability of circuits to only require space for each distinct term in the compressed representation.
-This saves space in such polynomials containing non-distinct terms multiplied or added to each other, e.g., x^4 .
-However, to avoid biased sampling, it is imperative to sample from both inputs of a multiplication gate, independently, which is indeed the approach of SampleMonomial.
+in such polynomials containing non-distinct terms multiplied or added to each other, e.g., $x^4$ .
+However, to avoid biased sampling, it is imperative to sample from both inputs of a multiplication gate, independently, which is indeed the approach of SAMPLEMONOMIAL.